Safeguarding Children, Young People and Vulnerable Adults Policy for Stokesley Circuit

-This policy was agreed at the Circuit Meeting held on 18th September 2018.
-It will be reviewed in September 2019.
+This policy was agreed at the Circuit Meeting held on 18th September 2018

 The Methodist Church, along with the whole Christian community, believes each person has a value and dignity which comes directly from God's creation of humans in God's own image and likeness.
 Christians see this as fulfilled by God's re-creation of us in Christ.
 Among other things, this implies a duty to value all people as bearing the image of God and therefore to protect them from harm.